PSPDFKit-labs/libdispatch/Readme.md

 Testing
 -------
-I've managed to get the test suite building and running on Linux (just run `make check`), but a few tests are failing.
-As of 17/10/2012, these are the following:
+The included test suite builds and runs on Linux (just run `make check`).
+Last I checked, a few tests failed:

-- dispatch_io
 - dispatch_starfish
 - dispatch_vnode

-Assistance here would be appreciated!
+Test failure results are [here](https://gist.github.com/3903724).
+The dispatch_starfish failure can probably be ignored, but the dispatch_vnode failure seems to indicate some more serious issue, possibly a bug in libkqueue.
+It might be best to avoid using `dispatch_source_create()` with `DISPATCH_SOURCE_TYPE_VNODE` for now...

 Demo
 -------